ddev/ddev/docs/index.md

 - Copy `ddev.exe` into `%HOMEPATH%\AppData\Local\Microsoft\WindowsApps`, or otherwise add `ddev.exe` to a folder defined in your `PATH`
 - Run `ddev` from a Command Prompt or PowerShell to test your installation.
 You should see ddev's command usage output.

+## Quickstart
+ddev is designed to be as simple as possible to incorporate into existing Wordpress and Drupal workflows.
+You can start using ddev with any site just by running a few commands.

+Below are quickstart instructions for each app type; Wordpress, Drupal 7, and Drupal 8.

+**Note:** Before following the quickstart instructions please make sure ddev is [installed](https://ddev.readthedocs.io/en/latest/#installation).
+### Wordpress

+### Drupal 7

+### Drupal 8

 ## Support
 If you've encountered trouble using ddev, please use these resources to get help with your issue: